FEATURED CREDIT CARDS

 Earning Rewards

-• Bonus Categories: Some cards offer bonus points for spending in specific categories, like travel, dining, or groceries.
+• Bonus Categories: Extra points for travel, dining, or groceries.

-• Travel Portal: You can use your points to book travel directly through your card issuer's travel portal.
+• Travel Portal: Book travel directly through the card issuer’s portal.

-• Travel Insurance: Many cards offer trip cancellation and interruption insurance, baggage delay insurance, and rental car insurance.
+• Travel Insurance: Trip cancellation/interruption, baggage delay, rental car insurance.

-• No Foreign Transaction Fees: Most travel cards do not charge foreign transaction fees, which is a key benefit for international travel.
+• No Foreign Transaction Fees: A major benefit for international travel.

 Related credit card articles